gather-ai/gather-ai.github.io/_posts/2022-09-30-domain-generalization-part-4.md

 It is reasonable to note that leveraging the relative similarity of the _photo_ instances to instances from _art painting_ might result in better predictions compared to a setting where the model relies solely on invariant characteristics across domains.
 Both covered methods try to learn domain-invariant representations while ignoring domain-specific features, features that are specific to individual domains.
 {: style="text-align: justify;"}

-Also inspired by I-BN, Domain-Specific Optimized Normalization (DSON) is developed which aims to capture both domain-invariant and domain-specific features from multi-source domain data.
+Extending from I-BN and [DSBN](https://arxiv.org/abs/1906.03950), Domain-Specific I-BN (DS I-BN) is developed which aims to capture both domain-invariant and domain-specific features from multi-source domain data.
 {: style="text-align: justify;"}

 ### Method
+DS I-BN is a module that consists of $M$ normalization layers, using parameters of each normalization layer to capture domain-specific features of each individual domain in $M$ source domains.
+Specifically, during training, instances from domain $m$ only go through the normalization layer $m_{th}$ in the DS I-BN module.
+{: style="text-align: justify;"}

 ## 5. Results
 The table below shows the performance of the two presented methods in this article.